javafxports/openjdk-jfx/.github/CONTRIBUTING.md

 your JDK 11 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
 Currently OpenJFX builds are running on JDK 11 (recommended) and JDK 12.

-We support development in any major Java IDE (Eclipse, IntelliJ, NetBeans).
+It is possible to develop in any major Java IDE (Eclipse, IntelliJ, NetBeans).
 IDEs can automatically configure projects based on Gradle setup.

 The following formatting rules are enforced for source code files by the white-space checker that is run as part of our CI test builds: